 Dr. Brene Brown has changed millions of lives with her groundbreaking work on vulnerability and shame resilience.
 Read The Gifts of Imperfection first as that’s a great introduction to Brown’s work and then dive into the rest of her books.

 Dr. Kristin Neff’s seminal work on the benefits of a self-compassion practice will help ease worries and cultivate kindness towards yourself.
 A clinical psychologist, Neff’s guided meditations are pure gold.
 Consider using them before bed if you struggle with insomnia.

 Richard Rohr is a Catholic priest and mystic in Albuquerque, New Mexico at the Center for Action and Contemplation.
-His writings center on experiencing the love of God in the midst of suffering and radical action to alleviate suffering, especially for the marginalized.
-Admired by religious and non-religious alike, Rohr’s work is shaping spiritual thought and action to create a more just and loving world.
+His writings center on cultivating non dualism and radical action to alleviate suffering for the marginalized.